hcampbell98/DJI-Video-GPS-Tagger/README.md

 In this example, the script will extract metadata from the `input_metadata.srt` file and embed it into the frames of the `input_video.mp4` video.
 The frames will be saved in the `output_frames` directory, and the metadata will be written using the `metadata.jpg` file.

 The `metadata.jpg` file should be a photo you have taken with the device that captured the video.
+This allows the tagged images to be uploaded to DroneDeploy without issue.

 Feel free to adjust the parameters according to your specific requirements.